-We have a sense of responsibility to continue the work of those who have come before us.
-We thank them for their perseverance, resilience, and foresight in paving the way for us.
-We will nurture their spirit of resistance, and learn from our experiences to inspire and create sustainable change for generations to come.
+We have a sense of responsibility to continue the work and walk in the footprints of those who have come before us.
+We thank them for their perseverance, resilience and leadership in paving the way for us.
+We will nurture this spirit of resistance, and learn from our experiences to inspire and create sustainable change for generations to come.